Resources for Students and Teachers

 - Museum Tours (all grades): Your students can experience the 1901 Queen Anne-style Zimmerman House where turn-of-the-century period-furnished rooms take students back in time to imagine the daily life of our town’s first residents using hands-on elements such as an old-fashioned butter churn to make butter, wool carders, an antique wash board, and replica historic toys.

 - Museum Exhibits (all grades): In our exhibits, students can explore the significant historical themes of our region.

-- Each One Teach One Tour (3rd-5th grades): We’ve spent many months developing new interactive tours that will make your students’ museum experience fun and educational.
+- Each One Teach One Tour (3rd): We’ve spent many months developing new interactive tours that will make your students’ museum experience fun and educational.
 Each One Teach One Tour is a scavenger hunt in which pairs of students learn about Routt County history by searching the museum for information, piecing together clues with artifacts about their topic, and presenting this information to their classmates.
 With the guidance of our experienced tour guides, students learn about our local history and teach their fellow classmates.

 - Western Work: Colorado Industries of the Past - Through objects, photographs and role-playing activities, students become “entrepreneurs” in some of Colorado’s most important industries.
 The program meets economic, history and geography state standards and explores natural, capital and human resources in state history.

 - Moving Day: Colorado’s Migration Story - Students explore the movement of people across Colorado from prehistory to 1870 and these cultural groups: Puebloans, Mountain Men, Miners, Utes, Plains Indians and Hispanos.
 This program includes a large floor map upon which students can move.